gouten5010/wp-jetpack-ranking/README.md

-# WP JetPack Ranking
+# WP Jetpack Ranking
-This plug-in is display monthly, weekly, daily posts num and ranking using JetPack stats.
+This plugin is display monthly, weekly, daily posts num and ranking using JetPack stats.